-Of note in this service area are the significant needs at the Moscone Convention Center.
-Some of these needs will be funded by the Moscone Expansion District hotel assessment; this contribution starts at one percent of funds collected in the first 10 years (approximately $200,000 per year) and grows to six percent thereafter (approximately $1 million per year).
-The Convention Facilities Fund will provide an additional $35 million towards renewals over the next 10 years.
+Of note in this service area renewal's are the significant ongoing needs at the Moscone Convention Center.
+Some of these renewals will be funded by the Moscone Expansion District hotel assessment; this contribution starts at 1% of funds collected in the first 10 years (approximately $200,000 per year) and grows to 6% thereafter (approximately $1 million per year).
+The Convention Facilities Fund will provide an additional $30 million towards renewals over the next 10 years.
+Priority renewal needs identified at this time total $13.1 million from FY2020 through FY2023.

-Approximately $23 million in facility renewal needs have been identified for Yerba Buena Gardens over the next 10 years.
-Remaining capital reserves and anticipated revenues are expected to be sufficient to fund these costs.
+Approximately $30 million in facility renewal needs have been identified for Yerba Buena Gardens over the next 10 years.
+Capital reserves and anticipated revenues supplemented by Central SoMa Community Facilities District funds in the future are expected to be sufficient to fund these costs.
 Major renewals will include roof and elevator repairs, open space restorations, and waterproofing work, among others.